vbookshelf/myOfflineAi-PrivacyFirst/README.md

 You can submit both text and images.
 Again, please note that the 4b Medgemma model that we downloaded is not multimodal.
 The 27b version is multimodal.

+Test<br>
+You can test the model by asking this question:<br>
+How do you conduct a patient preclinical interview?